 Braids are a classic for a reason.
 Not only can they be a protective style, but they’re also versatile.
 There are hundreds of different types of braids and braiding techniques, and you can style your braided hair up or down in a bun, loose braid or updo.
 Try keeping it super simple and chic with two French braids, starting high up on your forehead.
 Keep your edges and baby hairs in good condition and brush them back for an even hairline, so your braids look extra polished.

-Protective styles give your hair a break from chemical treatments, heat from styling and physical stress.
+Protective hairstyles give your hair a break from chemical treatments, heat from styling and physical stress.
 Wearing them also means the majority of your hair is tucked away, so it’s not exposed to pollution or other environmental damage.
 If your hair is prone to breakage, protective styles are a great option.
 They can also be a huge timesaver and keep your hair healthy during harsh seasons like winter.
 However, it’s essential to make sure you don’t leave your protective style in too long or go too tight, and remember to keep your hair moisturized.

 Flat Twist Hairstyle

 Flat twists are a simple style you can do yourself, with a little practice.
-This style doesn’t require three strands of hair like a braid – simply take two pieces of hair and twist them around each other, working backwards.
+This style doesn’t require three strands of hair like a braid – simply take two pieces of hair and twist them around each other, working backward.
 You can either leave your twists loose or tie them up in a low bun or ponytail.
 Some hair textures can hold the twist without an elastic or tie, which makes this one of the easiest styles for natural hair.

 Getting a weave is a way to instantly get long hair or try out a straighter style without relaxers or heat styling.
 It can also protect your natural hair as you grow it out.
 This is because your hair is braided before the extensions get sewn in on top, meaning it’s protected from the elements.
 Always have your weave sewn in, never glued – these bonded weaves can suffocate your scalp and cause hair breakage.
 Maintain your natural hair with moisturizers and make sure to get your weave changed up every four to six weeks.
 Also, ensure the hair for your weave is real human hair – not synthetic or animal, as this can cause irritation and even allergic reactions.